The best restaurants in Puerto Escondido

 Fish Shack

-You can't make a list of the best restaurants in Puerto Escondido without mentioning Fish Shack, in La Punta.
+You can't make a list of the best restaurants in Puerto Escondido without mentioning Fish Shack La Punta.

 It might not be the most authentic taqueria, but it's definitely worth a visit.
 Mainly for the coconut shrimp tacos...

 Picture huge shrimps coated in coconut batter, deep fried and put on top of tortillas with coleslaw, avocado and herbs.
 Mouth-watering stuff.
-The sautéed fish tacos and the fish sandwich are also great, as is the bloody Oaxacan cocktail (if you like Bloody Mary's).
+The sautéed fish tacos, fish sandwich, and the po boy, are also great, as is the bloody Oaxacan cocktail (if you like Bloody Marys).

 Must try: Coco shrimp tacos